SCISSOR GAIT

 Scissor Gait

 Tight adductor muscles cause irregular walking, which causes the knees and thighs to cross in a scissors-like motion, while the opposing muscles, the abductors, become weak from lack of use.
-Unless the plantar flexor muscles become freed via an orthopedic surgical treatment, the child will continue to walk on tiptoes.
+This peculiar walking pattern is known as a scissoring gait, and it arises due to high muscle tone, or spasticity, in the hip adductors.

 QUESTIONS AND ANSWERS